Dill-PICL/GOMAP-singularity/docs/RUNNING.rst

             The pipeline download is large and would require ~80GB of free hard drive space during the **setup**.

         .. important::
-            Set the GOMAP_IMG_TYPE variable to download GOMAP-singularity for different HPC systems
+            Set the GOMAP_IMG_TYPE variable to download GOMAP-singularity for different mpich versions, and this is **essential** for running certain steps in parallel in your HPC.
+Default image downloaded will be built for mpich-3.2.1.

-            This would allow images built for different HPC clusters and MPI version to be downloaded.

-            If no tag is used then the image downloaded will have MPI is disabled.

         .. code-block:: bash

-            export GOMAP_IMG_TYPE="condo" && ./setup.sh
+            export GOMAP_IMG_TYPE="mpich-3.2.1" && ./setup.sh

 4. [optional] Test whether the container and the data files are working as intended.